abarker/camel-snake-pep8/README.rst

 not recognize many tuple assignments, and does not try to modify any names in the context of import statements.

-Note that the autopep8 program (also pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do renaming.
+Note that the autopep8 program (which is pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do renaming.
 If that program is also used it should be done as a separate step, and some testing should be done between running the two programs to help